Bridge Oracle (BRG) Price Hits $0.0002

-Bridge Oracle (BRG) traded up 1.1% against the dollar during the twenty-four hour period ending at 16:00 PM Eastern on December 15th.
-One Bridge Oracle token can currently be purchased for about $0.0002 or 0.00000001 BTC on exchanges.
-In the last week, Bridge Oracle has traded up 2.2% against the dollar.
-Bridge Oracle has a market cap of $1.46 million and approximately $527,839.14 worth of Bridge Oracle was traded on exchanges in the last day.
+Bridge Oracle (BRG) traded 1.1% higher against the U.S. dollar during the 1-day period ending at 16:00 PM E.T. on December 15th.
+One Bridge Oracle token can currently be purchased for $0.0002 or 0.00000001 BTC on popular cryptocurrency exchanges.
+Bridge Oracle has a market cap of $1.46 million and $527,839.14 worth of Bridge Oracle was traded on exchanges in the last day.
+Over the last week, Bridge Oracle has traded 2.2% higher against the U.S. dollar.

 - KILT Protocol (KILT) traded down 5.7% against the dollar and now trades at $0.34 or 0.00001937 BTC.